CHARIOTS OF SEQUETUS 3

-This is the third book of the Sequetus Series.
-The officer sent to Sequetus 3, Earth, escaped.
-He arrived back at his patron’s palace, systems away.
+The officer sent to Sequetus 3, Earth, has escaped, and arrived back at his patron’s palace, systems away.
 It is 1989.
 He delivers his intelligence-estimate, on what he found, along with his recommended handling of the situation.
 Immediately there is an assassination attempt on his life.
 The threat of galactic civil war erupts, and an armada is sent by others to eliminate Earth.

 This is also the third volume in the New Earth Miniseries.
-Here is more:
+There is more.

 The extraterrestrial intelligence officer, who was sent to Earth, reports that Sequetus 3, as it is really known by out-there, is steeped in mystery.
 It has elementary space travel, and crude computers.
 It exports mind-altering drugs by the shipload.
 And decades before, Earth began work on faster-than-light speed travel.
 And this work on faster-than-light travel flies in the face of the Federation Warp Drive Bank, which owns the galactic monopoly rights to that secret technology.

 Being 1989, Earth’s Cold War still has the planet on the brink of self-annihilation.
-The most intriguing data found was of an experiment to make a ship disappear with its crew.
-Upon delivering his estimate to his patron on planet Jilta, the known galaxy, begins to change.
+The most intriguing information found was of an Earth experiment to make a whole ship and crew disappear.
+Upon delivering his report to his patron on planet Jilta, the known galaxy out there begins to change.

 It turns out that an armada is probably being sent to Earth.
 Its target is to completely eradicate all life from that planet’s surface.

 MORE STORY DETAILS